 What can I do to minimize inflammation?

 To address inflammation, pay attention to the basics: minimize body fat, control blood sugar, consume a diet rich in phytonutrients, reduce stress, uncover infections, and get plenty of quality sleep and exercise.
 Supplementation with essential fatty acids, vitamin D, resveratrol, and curcumin as well as a host of others (depending on the individual) has been shown to help reduce inflammation.

-Unfortunately, there are no definitive tests for inflammation.
+Unfortunately, there are no one test for inflammation.
 We can look to general markers found in a complete blood count (CBC) test, erythrocyte sedimentation rate or SED, high sensitivity CPR or hsCRP, alkaline phosphate or others depending on the process involved.
-If you suspect underlying inflammation, please consult with your healthcare provider.
+Testing can delve deeper into autoimmunity, immunity to chemicals and foods, a deep dive into the types of immune cells and response, etc. If you suspect underlying inflammation, please consult with your healthcare provider.